dylanlrrb/ud/portfolio.md

 ### Autoencoders
 ##### To Do:
-- De-noising an image and or sound
+- (READY) De-noising an image and or sound
 - Add color to a BW image
 - mnist to 3D volume [1](https://www.kaggle.com/daavoo/3d-mnist)
 ##### Ideas: